gocom/action-textpattern-package-plugin/README.md

 * **version**
   Version number from the manifest file.
 * **compressed**
-  Path to the compressed plugin installer file.
+  Path to the compressed plugin installer file, relative to `$GITHUB_WORKSPACE`.
 * **uncompressed**
-  Path to the uncompressed plugin installer file.
+  Path to the uncompressed plugin installer file, relative to `$GITHUB_WORKSPACE`.

 References
 -----